22Aru/SuperResolution_FinalProject/README.md

 Our network is designed to produce an upscaling of x4 to the low resolution image effectively producing a Super Resolution 4 times the low resolution dimensions.

 We add a link to our presentation https://docs.google.com/presentation/d/129cjhcs4T2QQfVaLdnHAOC7He-GV7xe0lheQHHcd4Tk/edit?usp=sharing .

+Due to the dimensions of our training dataset we can't upload it here, providing public link to Drive https://drive.google.com/drive/folders/1WEDSXye8nXD5jXygXwaIqBG04y_o2rOl?usp=sharing .